Arbitration in Luxembourg

 Arbitration in LuxembourgUpdated on Monday 21st October 2019

 based on 1 reviews.

 In Luxembourg, arbitration is an alternative to the judicial procedures and consists in depositing the details of a dispute in front of one or more arbitrators who make a binding decision.
 Only if both parties consent arbitration can take place.
 Any dispute may potentially be subject to arbitration.
 In practice, arbitration is justified in the following cases: the dispute may be of international interest; the amounts involved are of a certain size, the dispute has some technical complexity.

-The advantages of choosing this form of judgment are: the confidentiality and discretion, the fast procedures (the maximum necessary to reach a decision is 6 months), the fact that the award can be quickly performed in all 145 countries of the world have acceded to the New York Convention of 10 June 1958 which provides for the recognition of foreign arbitration awards, professional referees from people with all the guarantees professionalism in a specific area subject of the dispute and not last the arbitration is generally less expensive than the legal procedures.
+The advantages of choosing this form of judgment are: the confidentiality and discretion, the fast procedures, the fact that the award can be quickly performed in all 145 countries of the world have acceded to the New York Convention which provides for the recognition of foreign arbitration awards, professional referees from people with all the guarantees professionalism in a specific area subject of the dispute and not last the arbitration is generally less expensive than the legal procedures.

 The Luxembourg Civil Code contains articles dedicated to arbitration.
 In 2012, these articles were amended in order to introduce mediation as a means through which a legal dispute could be settled without appealing to solutions offered by Luxembourg courts.